ustbhuangyi/better-scroll/packages/vuepress-docs/docs/en-US/plugins/slide.md

   </demo>

   ::: tip
   Note: When setting `useTransition = true`, there may be flickering on some iPhone systems.
-You need to add the following two additional styles to each `slide-item` like the code in the above demo:
+You need to add the following two additional styles to each `slide-page` like the code in the above demo:

   ```css
   transform: translate3d(0,0,0)